cakephp/docs/en/orm/saving-data.rst

     // In a controller.
     $articles = TableRegistry::get('Articles');
+    // Validate and convert to an Entity object
     $entity = $articles->newEntity($this->request->data());

 The request data should follow the structure of your entities.
 For example if